lukaspustina/rs-collector/README.md

 In our production cluster we have observed situations when none of the cluster members has bound the virtual IP address.
 This collector allows us to define an alarm for such cases.

 ### Mongo
+* `mongo.replicasets.members.mystate` collects the "myState" variable from each replica set member.
+This allows to compute if the particular replica set is in a sane state.

 ### Postfix